The Recipe (film): Plot

 Jang Hye-jin (Lee Yo-won) is an ordinary woman whose doenjang jjigae (soybean paste soup) is to die for but only very few have tried it.
 They claimed the scent alone was so heavenly it was as if all around didn't matter.

-When a notorious murderer on death row requests Jang’s soup as his last meal, television producer Choi Yoo-jin (Ryu Seung-ryong) starts looking for Jang and the recipe.
-While looking, Chou Yoo-jin discovers how police were only able to catch the killer due to him walking into a kitchen with the doenjang jjigae cooking.
-The killer was so captivated by the stew he didn't even notice the police arriving to arrest him.
+When a notorious murderer on death row requests Jang's soup as his last meal, television producer Choi Yoo-jin (Ryu Seung-ryong) starts looking for Jang and the recipe.
+While looking, Chou Yoo-jin discovers how the police were only able to catch the killer due to him walking into a kitchen with the doenjang jjigae cooking.
+The killer was so captivated by the stew that he didn't even notice the police arriving to arrest him.
 The scent also froze the police until a chill breeze blew it away.
-They waited for the killer to finish before arresting but wondered what it must have tasted like.
+They waited for the killer to finish before arresting him, but they wondered what it must have tasted like.

 Jang is nowhere to be found and upon Choi's journey he learns she died while searching for her love, Kim Hyun-soo (Lee Dong-wook) but hopes to discover the recipe.